Understanding Low Water Pressure in Sydney Homes

 - Clean aerators and showerheads

-Step 3: Test Pressure
+Step 3: Test Your Pressure

-Purchase a pressure gauge from hardware store:
+Purchase a pressure gauge from your local hardware store:

-- Open valve fully
+- Open the valve fully

-- Read pressure (normal: 45-60 PSI)
+- Read the pressure (normal range: 45-60 PSI)

 Professional Solutions